|Date of Birth||17 October 1918 , Brooklyn, New York City, New York, USA|

 In person Rita was shy, quiet and unassuming; only when the cameras rolled did she turn on the explosive sexual charisma that in Gilda (1946) made her a superstar.
-To Rita, though, domestic bliss was a more important, if elusive, goal, and in 1949 she interrupted her career for marriage --unfortunately an unhappy one almost from the start --to playboy Prince Aly Khan.
+To Rita, though, domestic bliss was a more important, if elusive, goal, and in 1949 she interrupted her career for marriage - unfortunately an unhappy one almost from the start - to the playboy Prince Aly Khan.
 Her films after her divorce from Khan include perhaps her best straight acting performances, Miss Sadie Thompson (1953) and They Came to Cordura (1959).
-From 1960 (age 42), early onset of Alzheimer's disease (undiagnosed until 1980) limited Rita's powers; the last few roles in her 60-film career were increasingly small.
-Almost helpless by 1981, Rita was cared for by daughter Yasmin Khan until her death at age 68.
+Beginning in 1960 (age 42), early onset of Alzheimer's disease (undiagnosed until 1980) limited Rita's ability.
+The last few roles in her 60-film career were increasingly small.
+Almost helpless by 1981, Rita was cared for by her daughter Yasmin Khan until her death at age 68.

 |James Hill||(2 February 1958 - 7 September 1961) (divorced)|

 |Dick Haymes||(24 September 1953 - 12 December 1955) (divorced)|